DylanLawless/DylanLawless.github.io/_topic/genomic_analysis/1_exome_seq.md

 target enrichment system for Illumina paired-end multiplexed sequencing library.
 A detailed protocol is available from the manufacturer.
 However, the process can be summarised in four main steps.
-After DNA quality has been checked, the basic protocol consists of:\
+After DNA quality has been checked, the basic protocol consists of:

+1. DNA fragmentation into 100-300 base pair strands, either
+ - (i) by
-(1) DNA fragmentation into 100-300 base pair strands, either (i) by using an enzyme that digests the DNA or (ii) by breaking by sonication;
+using an enzyme that digests the DNA or
+ - (ii) by breaking by sonication;
-the DNA is suspended inside a small glass tube containing a glass rod which is vibrated by sonic waves inside a water bath.\
+the DNA is suspended inside a small glass tube containing a glass rod which is vibrated by sonic waves inside a water bath.
-(2) Another round of quality control checks to ensure that the DNA is fragmented into the correct size range.\
+2. Another round of quality control checks to ensure that the DNA is fragmented into the correct size range.
-(3) These fragments are bound by probes that specifically recognise the coding sequences which collectively make up the exome.\
+3. These fragments are bound by probes that specifically recognise the coding sequences which collectively make up the exome.
-(4) The DNA that has been selectively purified is then tagged by adding a tail of nucleotides in specific sequences that label each of the individual samples with a unique code.
+4. The DNA that has been selectively purified is then tagged by adding a tail of nucleotides in specific sequences that label each of the individual samples with a unique code.
 When the sequencing step is performed later, all of the samples will get mixed together.
 The unique